 6. Bragg Creek, Alberta

-Bragg Creek is a small town that is 30 kilometers west of Calgary.
+Bragg Creek is a small town 30 kilometers west of Calgary.
 It is known for its charming shops, parks, and restaurants.
 Bragg Creek’s retirees especially appreciate the calming effect of the surrounding Rocky Mountains.
 If you are artistic, you will love all of the scenery that you could capture in your work.
+Calgary is listed by MoneySense as Canada's 27th best place to invest in 20172.

 7. White Rock, British Columbia